-- 5.11.1 Introduction: The fire alarm system serving the Chancellor's Building is divided into zones to allow specific areas to be evacuated as necessary, aiming to avoid any unnecessary disruption to the whole building. - 5.11.2 Special arrangements for people with mobility, cognition, hearing and visual impairments etc are described in Section 6 of this Manual (http://docstore.mvm.ed.ac.uk/HealthAndSafety/manual/Manual6.pdf). - 5.12.1 Alarm System: The Chancellor's Building is controlled by an addressable fire detection and alarm system that incorporates both automatic smoke and heat detectors mounted at ceiling level, and "break glass" Fire Alarm Manual Call Points.
-The alarm system is divided into four areas, corresponding to the internal compartmentation of the building: - Bioresearch & Veterinary Services (B&VS)-occupied areas; - areas occupied by academic and support staff; - research laboratories; and - the Anne Rowling Regenerative Neurology Clinic. - 5.13.1 Actions to be Taken in the Event of a Fire Alarm Sounding (Chancellor's Building): The following steps should be taken on each and every occasion that a fire alarm is heard, other than those occasions where notice has been given that there will be a test of the alarm system (in which case, the sounders will be activated only for a short period of time see also Paragraph 5.23.1):
+5.17.1 Introduction: The fire alarm system serving the Chancellor's Building is divided into zones to allow specific areas to be evacuated as necessary, aiming to avoid any unnecessary disruption to the whole building.

+5.17.2 Special arrangements for people with mobility, cognition, hearing and visual impairments etc are described in Section 6 of this Manual

+5.18.1 Alarm System: The Chancellor's Building is controlled by an addressable fire detection and alarm system that incorporates both automatic smoke and heat detectors mounted at ceiling level, and "break glass" Fire Alarm Manual Call Points.
+The alarm system is divided into four areas, corresponding to the internal compartmentation of the building:

+- Bioresearch & Veterinary Services (B&VS)-occupied areas; - areas occupied by academic and support staff; - research laboratories; and - the Anne Rowling Regenerative Neurology Clinic.

+5.19.1 Actions to be Taken in the Event of a Fire Alarm Sounding (Chancellor's Building): The following steps should be taken on each and every occasion that a fire alarm is heard, other than those occasions where notice has been given that there will be a test of the alarm system (in which case, the sounders will be activated only for a short period of time - see also Paragraph 5.39.1):

-• On activation of the fire alarm continuous system, sound ) will be heard in the area where the alarm is raised (4)): (i.e. the alarm tone may oscillate in frequency, but there will be no break in the generation of sound).
-An intermittent (or pulsed) alarm (41): - - - - - ) will be heard throughout the rest of the building (i.e. where there are definite breaks in the generation of sound).
-If the alarm is not cancelled within approximately fifteen minutes, or if another sensor activation occurs in another compartment of the building, or if the activation has been caused by someone pressing a Manual Fire Alarm Call Point button (see Figure 1a), a continuous alarm ) will begin to sound throughout the whole building and everyone will be required to evacuate.
+of • On activation the fire alarm system, а continuous sound (4)):) will be heard in the area where the alarm is raised (i.e. the alarm tone may oscillate in frequency, but there will be no break in the generation of sound).
+An intermittent (or pulsed) alarm (4): - - - - -) will be heard throughout the rest of the building (i.e. where there are definite breaks in the generation of sound).
+If the alarm is not cancelled within approximately fifteen minutes, or if another sensor activation occurs in another compartment of the building, or if the activation has been caused by someone pressing a Manual Fire Alarm Call Point button (see Figure 1a), a continuous alarm (

-- On hearing a continuous alarm ( ), all building occupiers and visitors must immediately evacuate the area within which the alarm is sounding, by means of the nearest available Fire Escape Route to the nearest available Fire Exit, and proceed to the designated Evacuation Assembly Point for the Chancellor's Building (see Paragraph 5.14.1). - Do not delay to collect personal possessions, or attempt to re-enter an area that has already been evacuated, until told by attending fire-fighters that it is safe to do so. - The most appropriate Fire Escape Route for any given area is indicated by white-on-green Exit Directional Signs and direction arrows variously suspended from ceilings, fixed above doors, or stuck to walls throughout the building (see Figure 1b).
+- On hearing a continuous alarm (():), all building occupiers and visitors must immediately evacuate the area within which the alarm is sounding, by means of the nearest available Fire Escape Route to the nearest available Fire Exit, and proceed to the designated Evacuation Assembly Point for the Chancellor's Building (see Paragraph 5.20.1). - Do not delay to collect personal possessions, or attempt to re-enter an area that has already been evacuated, until told by attending fire-fighters that it is safe to do so. - The most appropriate Fire Escape Route for any given area is indicated by whiteon-green Exit Directional Signs and direction arrows variously suspended from ceilings, fixed above doors, or stuck to walls throughout the building (see Figure 1b).
 The white arrow points to the location of the Fire Exit closest to where the sign is displayed.